-Verification of transfer courses should be established with the transfer university or college or with a Pima Community llege counselor or faculty advisor.
+Verification of transfer courses must be established with the transfer university or college or with a Pima Community College counselor or faculty advisor.
+Students planning to attend Arizona State University must see an ENG faculty advisor concerning course selection under TECH/ELEC.
+The Engineering program, courses, and advisors are available on the West Campus.